 What Are the Legal Rights of a Passenger Who is Injured in a Car Accident?

 When a passenger gets injured in a car crash, there are a few ways he or she can go about getting compensated.
 In most cases, the first step is to make an insurance claim.
 This may involve:

 - Filing a third-party claim against the driver at fault for the accident.
 The at-fault driver could be the driver of the other vehicle, or the driver of the vehicle the passenger was riding in.
-All drivers must have certain levels of coverage under the minimum auto insurance requirements in Oklahoma.
+All drivers must have certain levels of coverage under the minimum auto insurance requirements ($25k/50k) in Oklahoma.